 9. What is Site Columns?

 Answer: A site column is a reusable column definition or template that the user can assign to multiple lists across multiple SharePoint sites.
 Site columns are useful if user organization wants to establish some consistent settings across lists and libraries.

 10. What Are Content Databases?

-A content database can hold all the content for one or more site collections.
+Answer: A content database can hold all the content for one or more site collections.

-Employees have to handle a lot of burden and pressure when it comes to managing information, data or documents.
+Answer: Employees have to handle a lot of burden and pressure when it comes to managing information, data or documents.
 It often results in common mistakes.
 The SharePoint is equipped with so many features and the users are free to keep up the pace in the long run for managing everything easily and coming up with superior outcomes.
 It assures employees to have quality in their work and they can save a lot of time.
-Also, the documents can be managed, located and accessed anytime the need of same is felt.
-Thus, the overall engagement of employee towards an objective can easily be enhanced.
+Also, the documents can be managed, located and accessed anytime the need for the same is felt.
+Thus, the overall engagement of the employee towards an objective can easily be enhanced.

 12. How Is Sharepoint Portal Server Different From The Site Server?

-SharePoint Portal Server:
+Answer: SharePoint Portal Server: